Immunoglobulin treatment

 • Immunoglobulin: Adverse events.

-The courses are aimed at healthcare staff involved with the prescription, administration and reporting of immunoglobulin product use, including:
+These courses are aimed at health professionals involved with the prescription, administration and reporting of Ig product use, including:

-• medical officers who are responsible for seeking authorisation for patient access to government-funded immunoglobulin
+• medical officers who are responsible for seeking authorisation for patient access to government-funded Ig

-• laboratory and pharmacy staff who store and dispense immunoglobulin products
+• laboratory and pharmacy staff who store and dispense Ig products

-• nurses and midwives responsible for ordering immunoglobulin product from the laboratory or pharmacy and administering treatment to patients.
+• nurses and midwives responsible for ordering Ig products from the laboratory or pharmacy and administering treatment to patients.

 BloodSafe eLearning Australia has developed these courses in conjunction with a multidisciplinary group of expert clinicians.
-The courses are free and provide guidance on implementing the National Safety and Quality Health Service Blood Management Standard(Opens in a new tab/window)
+The courses are free and provide guidance on implementing the National Safety and Quality Health Service (NSQHS) Blood Management Standard(Opens in a new tab/window).

 Explore BloodSafe eLearning's immunoglobulin education courses(Opens in a new tab/window).